 lists the additives and levels permitted for use in Australia and New Zealand.

-The Food and Agriculture Organization/World Health Organization Joint Evaluation Committee for Food Additives (JECFA) established a health based guidance value (HBGV) for aluminium on the basis of adverse effects on reproduction and development in laboratory animals.
+The Food and Agriculture Organization/World Health Organization Joint Expert Committee on Food Additives (JECFA) established a health based guidance value (HBGV) for aluminium on the basis of adverse effects on reproduction and development in laboratory animals.

 The HBGV is a numerical value that reflects the level of a chemical that can be ingested safely over a defined time period (eg lifetime).